taolicd/taolicd.github.io/_posts/2023-04-02-tech-writer-core-competencies.md

 ---
 layout: post
-title: "Technical Writer Core Competencies in the age of Generative AI"
+title: "Technical Writer Core Competencies in the Age of Generative AI"
 date: 2023-04-02
 ---